cjoakim/azu-js/README.md

 # azu-js

 Reusable code, implemented in TypeScript, for rapid application Development in **Azure**.
-The focus is on the **Azure Cosmos DB, Azure Blob Storage, and Azure OpenAI** PaaS services.
+The focus is on the **Azure Cosmos DB, Azure OpenAI, Azure Cognitive Search, and Azure Blob Storage** PaaS services.

 The intent of the **azu-js npm package** is to:
 - Provide Azure and Cosmos DB users a solid codebase to reference and use